CP164: Winter 2026 Midterm Notes

 If you passed the midterm remember that a bare pass is not going to get you into 2nd year.
 You need to demonstrate mastery of this material, and 55% isn't really doing that.

 We do not provide the complete code for the answers.
-It would be a very good idea for you to go through the midterm on your own and attempt to complete and test it thoroughly as good practice.
+It is a very good idea for you to go through the midterm on your own and attempt to complete and test it thoroughly as good practice.

-If your code was not graded due to syntax errors, we will correct and regrade your code with a deduction.
-You should not have any syntax errors - the testing code provided to you will show those immediately.
+You should not have any syntax errors in your code - the testing code provided to you will show those immediately.
 Correct them before moving on.

-If you are still struggling with project importing and exporting, go to a lab and get help.
+If you are still struggling with project importing and exporting, get help.
 The project given you had the correct name and files.
 If your project was mis-named, you did something wrong during the import process.
-If you got muliple projects in one project, you imported it wrong.
+If your files were mis-named, you renamed them.
+Don't do that.
+If you got multiple projects in one project, you imported it wrong.
 If the validation gave you errors, you did something wrong during the export process.
 You have had a great deal of practice with exporting by now - there should be no reason to get this wrong.
 Attention to detail is key.
 Every term some students hand in the wrong project or the original empty midterm.
 This is a Bad Idea.

 General Comments